joseamesquita/Super-Galactic-Age-Calculator/README.md

 ## Description

-* Allow the user to enter their age and preferred gender
-* The application will take the user's age and will determine their years in age comparing to various planets
+The Super Galactic Age Calculator allows the user to enter their age and an option to insert a gender.
+Then, after the user has inserted their age and preferred gender, the application will return the user's age to solar planets.
+Depending on the user's gender preference the applcation will also return the user's life expectancy for each planet.

 ## Setup/Installation Requirements